FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/config.md

 ### `bcos_sdk_c_cert_config`

 - Function:
-  - 'ssl 'connection certificate configuration, valid when' ssl _ type 'is' ssl'
+  - 'ssl' connection certificate configuration, valid when 'ssl _ type' is' ssl'

 - Field:
   - `ca_cert`: The root certificate can be configured in two ways: file path and file content.
-For more information, see the 'is _ cert _ path' field.**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
+For more information, see the 'is _ cert _ path' field**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
   - `node_cert`: The 'sdk' certificate supports both file path and file content.
-For more information, see the 'is _ cert _ path' field.**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
+For more information, see the 'is _ cert _ path' field**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
   - `node_key`: The 'sdk' private key, which supports both file path and file content.
-For details, see the 'is _ cert _ path' field.**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
+For details, see the 'is _ cert _ path' field**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**

 ### `bcos_sdk_c_sm_cert_config`

 - Function:
-  - Configuration of 'ssl' connection certificate, valid when 'ssl _ type' is' sm _ ssl'
+  - Configuration of the 'ssl' connection certificate.
+Valid when 'ssl _ type' is' sm _ ssl'

 - Field:
-  - `ca_cert`: The national secret root certificate supports two methods: file path and file content.**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
+  - `ca_cert`: The national secret root certificate supports two methods: file path and file content**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
   - `node_cert`: 'sdk 'national secret signature certificate, supports two methods of file path and file content, refer to the' is _ cert _ path 'field**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
   - `node_key`: 'sdk 'state-secret signature private key, supports two methods of file path and file content, see' is _ cert _ path 'field**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
   - `en_node_key`: The 'sdk' encryption certificate supports both file path and file content.
-For more information, see the 'is _ cert _ path' field.**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
+For more information, see the 'is _ cert _ path' field**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
   - `en_node_crt`: The 'sdk' encryption private key supports both file path and file content.
-For more information, see the 'is _ cert _ path' field.**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**
+For more information, see the 'is _ cert _ path' field**注意: Use 'strdup' or 'malloc' initialization to ensure that you can use 'free' release**

 ### `bcos_sdk_c_config`

 - Field:
-  - `thread_pool_size`: Thread pool size, which is used to process network messages.
+  - `thread_pool_size`: Thread pool size, which is used to process network messages
   - `message_timeout_ms`: Message timeout
   - `peers`: connection list,**注意: Use 'malloc' initialization to ensure that you can use 'free' release**
   - `peers_count`: Connection list size